BAY AREA RADIO HALL OF FAME

 San Francisco (August 18, 2010) – The Bay Area Radio Museum, in conjunction with the California Historical Radio Society and Broadcast Legends, is proud to announce the Bay Area Radio Hall of Fame’s Class of 2010.

-This year’s group of inductees will be celebrated at a gala gathering on Saturday, September 25, 2010, at the Doubletree Hotel and Executive Meeting Center on the Berkeley Marina.
-(To make reservations for the event, please visit http://www.BroadcastLegends.com)
+This year’s group of inductees was celebrated at a gala gathering on Saturday, September 25, 2010, at the Doubletree Hotel and Executive Meeting Center on the Berkeley Marina.

 The Bay Area Radio Hall of Fame’s Class of 2010, listed alphabetically by their category: